BlankOn/irgsh-go/README.md

 gpg --import /path/to/maintainer-pubkey.asc
 ```

-## CLI
+#### CLI

-`irgsh-cli` need to be configured first to define the `irgsh-chief` instance address and your GPG key as package mantainer,
+This CLI tool intended to be used on maintainer's local system.
+It need to be configured first to define the `irgsh-chief` instance address and your GPG key as package mantainer,

 ```
 irgsh-cli config --chief http://irgsh.blankonlinux.or.id:8080 --key B113D905C417D9C31DAD9F0E509A356412B6E77F